sermon: The Sovereignty of God (Part Seven)

 God is not willing that any should perish, but that all should come to repentance.
 He does not say there that some will not perish.
-He is saying that it is His will that they won't perish.
-However, we know that there is a lake of fire.
-Remember, He's not willing that any should perish—but there is a lake of fire.
+He is saying that it is His will that they will not perish.
+However, we know that there is a Lake of Fire.
+Remember, He's not willing that any should perish—but there is a Lake of Fire.
 And Revelation 20 makes it very clear that there are going to be at least two people that are going to perish.

 You see, the lesson to us (at least in terms of this particular subject of predestination) is though God has willed that we have eternal life, and God has willed that we be in the Kingdom of God, we also have free moral agency.
 Therefore we must fear about the kind of choices we are making, because every act is not predetermined.
 Only the end result has been willed that this is the way that God wants it to be.

 Of course there are some that he undoubtedly calls (maybe all of us for that matter) to fulfill certain responsibilities within the body of Christ—looking forward to the Kingdom of God, and His preparation then through that, is to prepare us for that.
 "I go and prepare a place for you."
 He spends the time that we're walking through the wilderness, as it were, preparing us for that.
 The children of Israel died because they chose to sin with the golden calf, to rebel with Korah against Moses, to commit fornication with the daughters of Moab.
 God didn't predestine that they do those things.
 That was their choice.